Body / Trim / Misc

 Okay, at the top of this page I made a big deal of being disinclined to make frivolous cosmetic changes.
 Now, just look at what I went and did.
 I'm sorry.
 The devil made me do it.
 Actually, my buddy Jim made me do it.
 He got a vanity plate for his Cobra first, and it really gave him a nice little edge at the cruise-ins that we both frequented.
 Anyway, after seeing his plate, I decided to look into one for myself, and I settled on some text that described the car perfectly without being offensive.
 Unless you're dirty minded, that is.

 Unfortunately, the vanity plate depicted above eventually had to go away.
 It turned out to be much more of a cop magnet than I had anticipated.
 The Traffic Enforcement types were dogging me all the time and the tickets and legal fees were eating into my mad money.
 After considerable deliberation, I decided to replace the ticket-getter plate with a veteran's plate.
 After all, everybody wants to give a vet a break, right?
 So far, so good.
-The plate below has now been on the car for a few years, and I've yet to snag a citation since its installation.
+The plate below has now been on the car for a number of years, and I've yet to snag a citation since its installation.

 Hood Struts